 This may seem next to impossible, but with the right strategies and food technology, it can be done.
 Here are four essentials for how to ship cold food:

 - Get the right eCommerce packaging.
-Putting your cold food into a plain cardboard box isn’t going to do the trick.
-You need to put items in a plastic or Tyvek bag at a minimum to mitigate the spread of moisture.
+Putting your cold food into a plain cardboard box or container isn’t going to do the trick.
+You need to put items in a watertight plastic or Tyvek bag at a minimum to mitigate the spread of moisture.
 If you have insulated foam packaging or a styrofoam case, that’s even better.
 The food product(s) and any padding should be able to comfortably fit inside of a closed box or mailer.
 It's advised to avoid packing peanuts as--in the unlikely event of a leak--they may absorb the moisture and won't do much good to maintain the integrity of your product.

 - Use a gel pack or dry ice.
-Adding a frozen gel pack to your food shipment will keep it cold long after it leaves your warehouse.
+Adding ice packs to your refrigerated or frozen food shipment will keep it cold long after it leaves your warehouse.
 Be prepared to spend between $3 and $4 each for high-quality ones, but know that your customers will be happy to see them.
 Dry ice is heavier and more expensive but works perfectly for larger packages.
-The right amount of dry ice is roughly five pounds of dry ice in your food shipment for every 24 hours that it will be in transit.
-Always handle raw dry ice with gloves and place it in a vented bag for shipping (this prevents gas buildup).
+The right amount of dry ice is roughly five pounds for every 24 hours that your food shipment will be in transit.
+Always use gloves when handling dry ice and place it in a vented bag for shipping (this prevents carbon dioxide gas buildup).

 - Notify people with a sticker.
 Unless you’ve hired a cold freight company, chances are your cold food will get shipped with various other products.
-Place a warning sticker on your cold packages before they’re shipped as an extra layer of protection.
+Place a warning sticker on your boxes for items you want to keep cold as long as possible.
 The sticker can say something like “Keep Out of Direct Sunlight”, “Keep Refrigerated”, or a similar phrase.
 It’s no guarantee that shipping drivers will see it or act accordingly, but it increases the likelihood they will.

 - Choose a shipping option suited for the product.
 Cold food is a broad label.
 It may refer to items as small as cheese or as large as a gallon of dairy milk.
 The shipping service you select should be capable of delivering the item in top condition and without delays.
 In these scenarios, expedited shipping will be your best option.
 The heavier or larger the item, the greater the shipping cost.